WaveBeans/wavebeans/docs/user/exe/readme.md

 1. All operations in the stream including inputs and outputs are represented as Beans -- the atomic entity in the topology.
 Beans are connected to each other, providing pieces of data when it is requested.
 2. All beans that can be partitioned are being split up, so the same bean could process different operations in parallel by processing different parts of the stream, some beans which doesn't allow partitioning will merge the parts together.
 3. After all beans are defined they are being grouped into Pods.
 A pod is similar entity to a bean, works very similarly, but pod groups one or more beans together, and encapsulates the communication over the network if required.
-4. A set of pods is being deployed onto a Bush which is controlled by the Bush Controller.
+4. A set of pods is being deployed onto a Bush which is controlled by the Gardener.
 In multi-threaded mode you would need to define amount of threads for this bush, and only one bush is being used in that case.
-Multiple amount of bushes are reserved for multi-node deployment.
+Multiple amount of bushes are reserved for distributed deployment.

 The amount of pods and amount of threads may not correspond to each other, moreover you wouldn't even benefit from it as threads won't be 100% utilized.
 The model uses asynchronous mechanism of execution splitting up evaluation in small tasks, though it may even run this way on a single thread.
 The number of threads should be around the number of partitions or less, however that always depends on the topology.